CobaltFusion/DebugViewPP/README.md

 - History (memory consumption) limits
 - fixed highlighting in lines containing tabs
 - timezone independent and human readable timestamps in the logfiles

+Not new features, but often overlooked, see below for details
+- View->Process Colors, easy way to give evert process its own color!
+- Options->Link views, best effort to synchronize the line-selection over all views

 Download latest release !!
 Updated on September 5, 2015 (bugfixes and added console options)
 -----------------------